kobyalex/crypto-books/README.md

     - Added Sparkline to Coins workbook with separate update menu option.

-## Planned updates
+## To do
-- Automatically add coin when adding trade.
+- Add new coin menu option with API search.
+- Make FLux display Wallet trades as well.